ISTEXT Function – Google Sheets

 =ISTEXT(value)

-• value – The value that you want to check if it is text.
+• value – The value to check.
 This value can be a cell reference, a text string, or a number.

 • ISBLANK – Determines if a cell is empty